kavhad/dotnet-react-vertical-slice/README.md

 ```

 Frontend registration has to be done centrally in the main part of the frontend.

+## Unit Testing
+Test files for frontend Javascript or TypeScript code is put side by side in the same directory
+as is standard when creating a CRA (create react app) project.

+For C# backend code test-files is also put side by side in
+the same directory.
+This is not convention in .NET but to strictly following the principles
+behind vertical slice architecture which is greater code cohesion.
+<br />We avoid shipping test code to production by using a custom .csproj files that match the
+pattern *.Tests.cs will be removed when building the project in Release-mode, also test library
+packages are only included when the project is NOT in Release-mode.

 ## Running Project From Command Line
 To start the development backend and frontend server run the following command in your shell: